 Effective January 1, 2023, the FASB guidance requires the use of a new current expected credit loss ("CECL") model to account for expected credit losses on certain financial assets reported at amortized cost (e.g., loans held for investment, fixed maturities held-to-maturity, reinsurance receivables, etc.) and certain off-balance sheet credit exposures (e.g., indemnification of serviced mortgage loans and certain loan commitments).
 The guidance requires an entity to estimate lifetime credit losses related to such financial assets and credit exposures based on relevant information about past events, current conditions, and reasonable and supportable forecasts that may affect the collectability of the reported amounts.
 The standard also modifies the OTTI guidance for fixed maturities, available-for-sale requiring the use of an allowance rather than a direct write-down of the investment.
-The Company is currently assessing the impact of this guidance on its consolidated financial statements.
+The Company has assessed this guidance on its consolidated financial statements and expects the impact it to be immaterial.